ChainAgnostic/CAIPs/CAIPs/caip-275.md

   - `wc`, to trigger a connection with the wallet using [Wallet Connect][]
   - `mwp`, to discover and communicate with the wallet usign [Mobile Wallet Protocol][]

-Those values are not exhaustive.
-Meaning they can be extended as new options arise or become popular.
+Those values are not exhaustive, which means they can be extended as new options arise or become popular.
 For example, a new platform such as `wearable` or a new communication protocol could be defined.
 This last case will likely happen when smart account wallets or embedded wallets gain enough traction to reach consensus on a standard and become interoperable.